Semiring Provenance for Lightweight Description Logics: Proofs for Section

 Each rule application either adds a new axiom or adds a variable to the axiom annotation in $\Smc$.
-As the number of variables is linear in $\Omc$, the total number of rule applications is linearly bounded by the number of axioms that may be added.
+As the number of variables is linear in $\Omc$, the total number of rule applications is linearly bounded by the number of (non-annotated) axioms that may be added.
+It follows from the proofs of Theorems~\ref{prop:completionalgorithmELHI} and~\ref{prop:completionalgorithmELHIrestr} that this number of axioms is exponential in the size of $\Omc$ for the general $\ELHIbot$ case, and polynomial in the size of $\Omc$ in the case of $\ELHIbotrestr$.
+Moreover, it also follows from the proofs of Theorems~\ref{prop:completionalgorithmELHI} and~\ref{prop:completionalgorithmELHIrestr} that for each rule application, there are at most an exponential (polynomial in the case of $\ELHIbotrestr$) number of rule instantiation evaluations. \end{proof}